-According to Employment Security Department statistics for 2011, Lincoln County had a total civilian labor force of 4,770 and an average unemployment rate of 8.5 percent.
+According to Employment Security Department statistics for 2018, Lincoln County had a total civilian labor force of 5,021 and an average unemployment rate of 4.9 percent.
 Lincoln County’s unemployment rate fluctuates throughout the year, reflecting seasonal employment, with lows in September or October and highs in January or February.
-While 2011 employment levels are slightly below peak levels in 2008, they are above early 2000 figures.
-The average nonfarm labor force in 2011 was 2,760, an increase over 2010.
-This increase is largely attributed to the Goods-Producing sector, driven by the increase in agricultural production and the strength of agriculture’s subsidiary industries.
-In addition to agriculture support services, the top nonfarm job producers are health care; government; education; construction; biodiesel manufacturing; and green waste recovery.
+Through the first nine months of 2018 the average civilian labor force was 5,021 which compares to 4,974 for the same period in 2017.
+Increases in the labor force reverse a trend from 2010, of workers migrating out of the county.
+Good news for county employers.
+Lincoln County nonfarm employment averaged 2,720 in the first nine months of 2018 compared to 2,587 for the same period in 2017.
+In addition to agriculture support services, the top nonfarm job producers are health care; government; education; construction and green waste recovery.

 According to the U.S. Census Bureau, there were an estimated 6,083 housing units in Lincoln County in 2017.
 Of those units, 4,416 were occupied with the average household at 2.31 persons.
 The homeownership rate for the period 2013-2017 was 79%, well above the statewide average of 62,7%.
 The median value of owner-occupied homes is $150,500.